remzi-arpacidusseau/ostep-projects/filesystems-checker/README.md

 sees; however, you won't be doing any repairs to keep this project a little simpler.

+Patrick Sharp created a better version of this project [here](https://github.com/patrick-sharp/ostep-projects/tree/master/filesystems-checker); when we get unlazy we will incorporate what he has done here.
+Thanks Patrick!

 ## Background

 Some basic background about file system consistency is found here: